-Tuberculosis is a common and deadly infectious disease caused mainly BY Mycobacterium tuberculosis.
-Tuberculosis most commonly attacks the lungs (but can also affect the central nervous system, the lymphatic system, the circulatory system, the genitourinary system, bones, joints and even the skin.
+Tuberculosis is a common and deadly infectious disease caused mainly by Mycobacterium tuberculosis.
+Tuberculosis most commonly attacks the lungs (but can also affect the central nervous system, the lymphatic system, the circulatory system, the genitourinary system, bones, joints and even the skin.)
 Tuberculosis is curable, but it involves taking medication for a very long time.
 TB is caused by airborne bacteria and spreads through coughing, sneezing, talking, laughing, and breathing.

-Healthcare professionals and persons exposed to TB need to have a Purified Protein Derivative (PPD) skin test or a chest X-ray.
+Healthcare professionals and persons exposed to TB need to have a Purified Protein Derivative (PPD) skin test, TB IGRA (QuantiFERON and/or T spot) or a chest X-ray.
 Positive test results indicate the person is infected with TB but may not have TB disease.
 He or she may be given preventive therapy to kill germs that are not doing any damage now but, could break out later.